 OWASP Top 10 is a crucial resource for organizations dedicated to enhancing web application security.
 It outlines the most pressing security vulnerabilities in web applications, serving as a critical guide for organizations to identify and manage potential risks.

-Understanding and adhering to OWASP Top 10 is not only good practice but a critical way to support regulatory compliance.
-Many industry regulations, such as the Payment Card Industry Data Security Standard (PCI DSS), reference OWASP Top 10 as a standard for security applications.
+Understanding and adhering to OWASP Top 10 is not only good cyber practice but a critical way to support regulatory compliance.
+Many industry and legal regulations reference OWASP Top 10 as a standard for security applications.
 Organizations must align with these guidelines in order to:

-The OWASP Top 10 empowers organizations to implement secure coding practices.
-It provides actionable information on common security vulnerabilities, which helps educate developers, QA personnel, critical employees, and stakeholders on certain web application development essentials.
+The OWASP Top 10 helps organizations code securely.
+It provides actionable information on common security vulnerabilities, which helps educate developers, QA personnel, critical employees, and stakeholders.
 It’s an effective tool to prioritize security efforts, directing attention and resources to the most severe threats.

 The OWASP Top 10 was updated in 2021 from the 2017 version to better reflect the transforming landscape of web application security risks.
 Some of the most notable changes include: